'Jacksonville will remain my home:' Jaguars Offensive Lineman Brandon Linder announces retirement

 "Eight years ago, you welcomed me like a family member and have continued to support me unconditionally," said Linder.
 "I have grown to love this city, where I have put down roots with my family, made lifelong friends, and cultivated my passion for the outdoors.
 After much reflection, I have realized that the man I currently aspire to be is no longer aligning with the person I must become to play this game.
 It is at this time that I have decided to close this chapter of my life and retire from the NFL."

-Linder says he's grateful to be able to fulfill my goal of retiring a lifetime Jaguar.
+Linder says he's grateful to be able to fulfill his goal of retiring a lifetime Jaguar.

 "Jacksonville will remain my home.
 I am excited to chase new dreams and I'm looking forward to all of the great things to come in the future."